dougflip/BladeJs/README.md

-Now every time the select triggers a `change` event BladeJs will serialize all elements with the "address-type" CSS class, send the values to "/Address/UpdateByType", and pass the response to the myapp.blade.success_default function.
+Now every time the select triggers a `change` event BladeJs will serialize all elements with the "address-type" CSS class, send the values to "/Address/UpdateByType", and pass the response to the correct callback function.

 ####More Info
 BladeJs uses defaults as much as possible, but any of these values can be overridden via data attributes.